Emojigit/billboard_for_cnc_server/README.md

 This Mod adds signlike Billboards and different sizes with Craftrecipes.
 You only need a Texture for the Billboard.
-To add a Billboard, save the Texture in textures, rename the image in shape of:

-bb_itemname_color_color.png
+To add a new or own Billboard:

-then add an Entry in nodes.lua like:
+Save your Image in textures and add an Entry in nodes.lua.

-{ itemname, color, color, size, imagetyp }

-then craft your Billboard in Minetest.

 #*Depends:*